tenatek/aniame/README.md

 `type: 'array'`

-Used to indicate that the expected value is an array.
+Used to indicate that the resource should be an array.

 With `array`s, the _descriptor_ must contain the `items` property, whose value is itself the _descriptor_ of the items of the array.